 Geographic Information is a powerful but underused tool to aid the formulation of effective strategy, the design and management effective service delivery, and in monitoring and evaluating performance.
 View this section for the latest work in this area.

 The local authority role in relation to housing is undergoing significant change.
-Many no longer directly provide council homes but have transferred stock to housing associations or let other organisations manage it on their behalf.
+Many no longer directly provide council homes having instead chosen to either transfer their stock to housing associations or let other organisations manage it on their behalf.
 Authorities continue to play a pivotal role in assessing local housing requirements.

 The 2007 Comprehensive Spending Review set the spending envelope for 2010/11, set a zero-based approach to assessing the effectiveness of departments' existing spending.
 The challenge is to ensure that Government provides sufficient resources to fund local and national pressures on local government.

-We welcome the positive steps made by Government to dismantle much of the performance management framework for local government and continue to campaign for the reduction of central performance reporting in favour of sector self-regulation, transparency and local accountability.
-This section contains the latest publications in this area.
+The LGA welcomed the positive steps made by Government to dismantle much of the performance management framework for local government.
+We continue to campaign for the reduction of central performance reporting in favour of sector self-regulation, transparency and local accountability.
+This section will contain the latest publications in this area.